kingflamez/laravelrave/README.md

 > Implement Flutterwave Rave payment gateway easily with Laravel

-- Go to [Flutterwave Rave Live](https://rave.flutterwave.com/) to get your public and private key
+- Go to [Flutterwave](https://rave.flutterwave.com/) to get your public and private key

 ## Documentation